Frequently Asked Questions

 I’m not an executive or ‘C-suite’: is this the right kind of coaching for my questions?

-I believe that leadership is a practice, not a position of authority (Heifetz).
+Much of my organisational experience has been working alongside the most senior leaders in their organisations giving me a ‘birds-eye’ view of the challenges of leadership.
+I have focused my executive coaching training and accreditation on the skills that lend themselves to looking at the systemic issues often faced by leaders at that level.
+That said, I believe that leadership is a practice, not a position of authority (Heifetz).
 Everyone can develop and increase their capacity for leadership - it’s not simply a set of personal characteristics.